Amsterdam/GOB-Import/README.md

     source venv/bin/activate

-Start the client:

-    cd src
-    python -m gobimportclient

-## Meetboutengis
+## Meetbouten and Metingen

-An import client is available for meetboutengis.
 In its first version, only meetbouten and metingen are imported.

 The import is started by:

     python -m gobimportclient example/meetbouten.json example/metingen.json

-This specific example require an import-files, these can be placed in any directory you like, but the importclient will automatically look for it in the `src/data` directory:
+This specific example require import-files, these can be placed in any directory you like, but the importclient will automatically look for it in the `src/data` directory:

 	# Custom datadir: